wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.35-dev =
+= 1.3.35 - 11 May 2011 =
-* Compat : Put RS menu links in Users menu if OZH Admin Menus plugin active or SCOPER_FORCE_USERS_MENU constant defined
-* BugFix : Role Duration Limits were not applied to General Roles or Term Roles if Internal Cache enabled
+* BugFix : Empty Categories/Terms were hidden from Nav Manus for non-Administrators (unless they had a non-empty sub-term)
 * BugFix : Non-Administrators could not edit Navigation Menus based on Nav Menu Manger role assignment
 * Feature : Navigation Menus option "List only user-editable content as available items" also filters editing/deletion/ordering of existing menu items
-* BugFix : Empty Categories/Terms were hidden from Nav Manus for non-Administrators (unless they had a non-empty sub-term)
+* BugFix : Role Duration Limits were not applied to General Roles or Term Roles if Internal Cache enabled
 * Compat : Don't define pluggable function set_current_user(), to avoid conflict with other plugins that define it
+* Compat : Don't cast global $current_user as a custom subclass, to avoid conflict with other plugins that do so
+* Compat : Put RS menu links in Users menu if OZH Admin Menus plugin active or SCOPER_FORCE_USERS_MENU constant defined

 = 1.3.34 - 28 Apr 2011 =
 * Compat : Edit Flow - if 'post_status' taxonomy enabled for RS Filtering (Roles > Options > Realm), editing a Private post forced it to Public visibility